ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 1. The use of *unit of work* `DbContexts` from the `IDbContextFactory`.
 2. `_dbContext.Set<TRecord>()` to get the `DbSet` for `TRecord`.
-3. The use of `IQuerable` to build queries before executing them.
+3. The use of `IQueryable` to build queries before executing them.

 ```csharp
 public class RecordListQueryHandler<TRecord, TDbContext>